Movement Assistance Scheme: get help with moving agrifood goods to Northern Ireland

-Get advice and help to meet new requirements, and understand how you can claim money back if you provide an inspection and certification service.
+Get advice and help to meet new requirements if you're a trader, and understand how you can claim money back if you provide an inspection and certification service.

-The Movement Assistance Scheme (MAS) means that if you’re a:
+The Movement Assistance Scheme means that if you’re:

-- official veterinarian or other certifier, you must not charge for inspecting and certifying - you can invoice the government for the costs
+- an official veterinarian or other certifier, you must not charge for some inspections, certificates and some other costs, such as a scrapie or Brucella ovis test - you can invoice the government up to a set amount

 - live animals and animal products

 - some categories of high risk food and feed not of animal origin

 The scheme will close at the end of December 2023.